bjupreti/canadian-tech-communities/README.md

 ## PRs Welcome

-Help everyone benefit by making a curated list of Tech Communities around Canada.
+Help everyone benefit by contributing to update the list of Tech Communities around Canada.

 If you know of any good communities around you please open a pull request to add it in the list.